Home

 It quickly became one of the most popular areas for New Hampshire vacations, and people arrived in droves via the railroad - sometimes as many as 5 trains a day.
 All of them crammed with people in search of escape from the cities.

-I’m so found of this mountain and the area, that like Lake Winnipesaukee, I’ve devoted a special Mount Washington page at this site.
-If you can't wait and want to discover just how fascinating for a vacation this area is... then I understand, just click here to go to my Mount Washington page.
+I’m so found of this mountain and the area, that like Lake Winnipesaukee, I’ve created a special Mount Washington page for you.

 But feel free to stay and linger here with me as well.
 After all, lingering is one thing I hope you'll practice often during your New Hampshire vacation.